 Before setting out on your storm-seeking expedition, make sure you’re well prepared.

-While extreme storms can make for dramatic photographs, you also run the risk of injury if you head out unprepared, so be sure to check the severity of the storm before you leave.
+While extreme storms can make for dramatic photographs, you also run the risk of injury if you head out unprepared, so you’ll also want to make sure you check the severity of the storm before you leave.

 If you’re heading out on foot, you’ll want to travel as light as possible –but if you’re going via car, bring along everything you may need for capturing that storm.
 The best gear for the job is what you have available, but if you have time, it doesn’t hurt to bring along the following items.

 Your tripod will be your best friend when shooting in a storm!
 Having a stable place to steady your camera is especially important when shooting storms, which often call for longer exposures.
 You may also want to consider getting a camera bean bag, which can be placed over a car’s open window.
 This allows you to shoot from inside your car, protecting you and your gear!

-- Find a Focal Point
+• Find a Focal Point

-- Watch the Horizon
+• Watch the Horizon